Excerpt from HK Salsa Magazine: Sonando, November/December

 party and watching everyone leave the floor.
 Today, the same track has the

 opposite effect.
 So, what's changed?
-Well, for one thing, even if people
+Well, for one thing, even if

-still feel more comfortable dancing on the "1", they at least know what the
+still feel more comfortable dancing on the "1", they at least know

 "2" is.
-Winsome has done a fine job in initiating us and encouraging us to
+Winsome has done a fine job in initiating us and

 experiment on "2" - hopefully, this is something that will continue.
-There

 are now lots of couples who continue Salsa on "1" with Mambo shines.